dsampaolo/laracheck/README.md

 ## Usage

-Simply clone the repo or copy indexboth PHP files (index.php and Laracheck.class.php) anywhere on your server, in a web-accessible directory, such as /public.
+Simply clone the repo or copy both PHP files (index.php and Laracheck.class.php) anywhere on your server, in a web-accessible directory, such as /public.
 Access the file with a browser.
 That's all.